EDCD/EDDN/schemas/scanorganic-README.md

    It will disappear again when they fly back above that altitude, or jump away.
 5. If Status.json does **not** have `BodyName` then clear `status_body_name`.

+#### Latitude / Longitude
+While latitude and longitude are not reported with the event data, this event necessitates being on a planet surface.
+Pulling the current coordinates from the `Status.json` should be sufficient to populate the data.
+The `Status.json` granularity is quite accurate when on-foot.